What Should I Do With...?

 Grills can be recycled with scrap metal.
-Call 410-313-6444 to schedule a curbside scrap metal collection or recycle your grill at Alpha Ridge Residents' Convenience Center (just show your driver's license).
+Call 410-313-6444 to schedule a curbside collection or recycle your grill at Alpha Ridge Residents' Convenience Center (just show your driver's license).
 You can also recycle your propane tank at Alpha Ridge in the compressed gas tank area.
 Please do not put gas tanks in the scrap metal area.

 Hairdryers and flat irons

-Contact your local dry cleaner to see if they will take back wire hangers or reuse them with these great craft ideas.
+Contact your local dry cleaner to see if they take back wire hangers or reuse them with these great craft ideas.
 If you can't find a reuse home, group the hangers together, tape them around the neck and at one spot around the bottom and place the hangers in your curbside recycling.
 Taping the wire hangers allows them to be more easily separated at the recycling plant.